Seed Saving Guides

 Common Soil Seed Library Takes Root at Benson Branch

 A seed library is exactly what its name implies – a place where gardeners of all experience levels can check out seeds to grow.
-Resulting seeds are then shared with the library for others to enjoy.
-Common Soil, along with a variety of programs, workshops and resources to help get you started, will be based at Benson Branch, 6015 Binney St.
+Common Soil, along with a variety of programs, workshops and resources to help get you started, is based at Benson Branch, 6015 Binney St.

 Common Soil strives to provide a space where local gardeners, farmers and library patrons can share open-pollinated seeds, as well as develop awareness and gain information about gardening and seed saving.